Red Snapp: "King of the minors" in Texas

 In 1928, Snapp founded the West Texas League and became the manager, president, and co-owner of the team in San Angelo, Texas.
 Interviewed in January 1928, Snapp described the prospects for the new league: "Cities out there are in much better condition than they were in the days of the old West Texas League, and I believer the new West Texas League not only will be organized but also will be a big success."
-The San Angelo team, called the San Angleo Red Snappers, won the 1928 West Texas League pennant.
+The San Angelo team, called the San Angelo Red Snappers, won the 1928 West Texas League pennant.
 In September 1928, The Sporting News wrote:"They call him the king of the minors down in certain sections of Texas, and he has done a great deal to earn the title. ...
 Red Snapp might be called a one-man board of directors.
 He has often served as club president, secretary of whatnot while also acting in the role of manager, and the secrets of the bushes are known to him from start to finish. ...
 'Where I go, pennants go,' is one of Red's expressions, and it isn't said in a boastful manner.
 He can back it up."

 In 1929, Snapp concluded his managerial career at Sherman, Texas, with the Sherman Snappers.

 He managed for ten seasons, skippering the Paris Red Snappers (1915), Oklahoma City Senators (1916), Paris Snappers (1921–1922, 1927), Ardmore Snappers (1923), Okmulgee Drillers (1925), Marshall Snappers (1926), Paris Bearcats (1926), San Angelo Red Snappers (1928) and Sherman Snappers (1929).

 He led the Paris Snappers to a de facto Texas–Oklahoma League championship in 1922 (the team finished in first, there was no league championship series), the Ardmore Snappers to a Western Association championship in 1923 and the San Angelo Red Snappers to a West Texas League championship in 1928.

 Later years

 After the 1929 season, Snapp retired from baseball to open a filling station in Dallas.
-At the time of the 1930 United States Census, Snapp was living in Dallas with his wife, Maude, and their two daughters, Elizabeth and Mary Nell.
+At the time of the 1930 United States census, Snapp was living in Dallas with his wife, Maude, and their two daughters, Elizabeth and Mary Nell.
 His occupation was listed as the proprietor of a service station.
 Snapp also helped run a Dallas baseball school in the 1930s.